rudi77/sdc/project3/writeup.md

 [//]: # (Literature References)
 [adam]: https://arxiv.org/pdf/1412.6980.pdf
 [optimizers]: http://sebastianruder.com/optimizing-gradient-descent/

+### Under Construction...

+![][imgsim]

+### Behavioral Cloning

+This is my third project of the sdc course.
+The overall objective of this project was to build a convolutional network that is able to predict steering angles from images coming from Udactity's sdc simualtor.
+Finally we must show that our model is able to keep the car on track for one round on the lake track.

+The goals / steps of this project are the following:
+* Use the simulator to collect data of good driving behavior
+* Build, a convolution neural network in Keras that predicts steering angles from images
+* Train and validate the model with a training and validation set
+* Test that the model successfully drives around track one without leaving the road
+* Summarize the results with a written report

 ## Rubric Points
 Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.